justiiinnN/cse15l-lab-reports/labreport4.md

     - It is time to fix the error within the code.
 This part is the most challenging!
     - First, we must nano into the file to see the entirety of the code, ***nano (file)***.
     ![image](https://user-images.githubusercontent.com/122497278/221474546-13c4010c-4a0b-4b15-ac90-e77bde7ed49a.png)
     - Doing nano props up the code in which the user could edit.
+Nano specifically is a terminal based file/text editor.
     ![image](https://user-images.githubusercontent.com/122497278/221475016-6579e916-5eda-4af0-9ec0-ce604c745bad.png)
+    - Since the code that has the error is in the ListExamples.java file, we nano to it in order to find and fix the flaw.
+    - The error was in one of the while loops.
+     - the wrong index was being added.

+ - Part 8: